 Iceland seems to be on everyone’s travel bucket list – and that’s exactly where it belongs.
 It might be small, but the island is so packed with beautiful landscapes, natural wonders and unique experiences that you could easily visit several times in your lifetime and still want to go back.
 If you can afford it.
 Of all the questions I’ve received about my travels, how to visit Iceland on a budget has been the most common by far.
-I also get asked if there is a need to get vaccinated before a trip to Iceland.
-The answer is no, but if your planning to visit countries like Cambodia then you should visit PharmaVaccs.
-Moreover, while the reality is that it’s an expensive destination no matter what currency you’re travelling on (but special thoughts and prayers must be sent to those exchanging ZAR), I’ve got these 10 money saving tips for travelling Iceland to help you cut costs where you can.
+While the reality is that it’s an expensive destination no matter what currency you’re travelling on (but special thoughts and prayers must be sent to those exchanging ZAR), I’ve got these 10 money saving tips for travelling Iceland to help you cut costs where you can.

 10 Money Saving Tips for Travelling Iceland

 There are a few hard costs I wouldn’t recommend cutting out of your budget, no matter how tight it is.
 Good car insurance (those Icelandic winds are no joke and you could very easily end up with a massive damages bill) and a reliable car are essential if you’re planning to explore the Ring Road – especially in winter.
 We visited in March and I was very grateful to be staying in hotels instead of a camper van (my water bottle froze solid in the car overnight!) and very grateful to be in a 4×4 – especially when we drove past little cars trying desperately to make their way through snowstorms.